 EQO Rx: The prescription for restoration.

-•Environmentally friendly, biotherapeutic, eradication solution built with the support of the National Science Foundation and Bureau of Reclamation for the control of invasive mussels.
+Environmentally friendly, biotherapeutic, eradication solution being developed with the support of the National Science Foundation and Bureau of Reclamation for the control of invasive mussels.